sambacha/fontParts/documentation/source/index.rst

 FontParts
 #########

 FontParts is an *API* for programatically creating and editing parts of fonts during the type design process.
 It is application independent to allow scripts to be portable across multiple applications.
-It ***is*** the a replacement for `RoboFab <http://robofab.org>`_.
+It ***is*** the replacement for `RoboFab <http://robofab.org>`_.

 Ready to get started?
 Here you go…